sigsum/sigsum-go/doc/tools.md

 ## Producing a leaf hash

-The `--leaf-hash` options can be used to output the hex-encoded leaf hash for the leaf to be created.
+The `--leaf-hash` option can be used to output the hex-encoded leaf hash for the leaf to be created.
 This option can be used with or without `-k`, but it is mutually exclusive with the policy options (`-p` and `-P`).
 When the output is written to a file (rather than